 Q) How much is the holding deposit?

-A) This again varies but Lynwood Letts require a minimum deposit of £300.00 to secure the property.
+A) This again varies but Lynwood Letts require a deposit of one weeks rent

 Q) Why do I need to pay a deposit?

 A) The Landlord is trusting you to keep their property in good order.
 The deposit is held

 against non payment of rent and to ensure that any damages over and above fair wear and